Introduction to PostgreSQL JDBC Driver

 java -Djdbc.drivers=org.postgresql.Driver example.ImageViewer

 - Now is the time to connect to the database.
-The database is represented by a URL (Uniform Resource Locator) in JDBC applications which can be in either of the three forms while using the PostgreSQL database.
+In JDBC applications, we represent the database using a URL (Uniform Resource Locator), which can take any of the three forms when using the PostgreSQL database.

 jdbc:postgresql:databaseName